When Cancer Comes Knocking...part 3

 - Use garlic, ginger, curry powder to add flavor and for their ability to fight cancer.
 Choose also: rosemary, coriander, basil, turmeric.
 Add them to soups, salads, casseroles, or any other dish.

 - Steam veggies when cooking and in that way vitamins and minerals in them will be preserved.
 Use the water from cooking them in soup or some other dish.

 - Be sure to wash all fruits and vegetables with a vegetable brush is possible.
 It will help rid them of much of the pesticide residue that is on them.

 There is no end to these writings.
 Because as I stated somewhere in these ramblings, this is everyone’s journey who has loved ones ravished by a catastrophic illness.
-The uncertainty, the long, scary nights, the anguish, the euphoria when a new hurdle is straddled ill be ever present.
-Alll of us who walk this tightrope can relate.
+The uncertainty, the long, scary nights, the anguish, the euphoria when a new hurdle is straddled will be ever present.
+All of us who walk this tightrope can relate.

-Your friends and famly that do not live with loved ones who suffer daily with cancer or some other equally as debilitating do not understand what it feels like.
-So precious they are, they want the person to be well the next time you speak with them about that loved one.
+Your friends and family that do not live with loved ones who suffer daily with cancer or some other equally as debilitating do not understand what it feels like.
+They are so precious.
+They want the person to be well the next time you speak with them about that loved one.
 And so do you.
 Often it is not the case.

 I would that life had not offered these challenges to my precious daughter and grandchild.
 But I know I have been forced to assess what I value and have found that all of the things I have can be taken away and my life will be not diminished in the least.

 It is my daughter and my grand-boy/boyman that I cherish most.
 All of my other loving family and friends, the Angels, that have supported me all of these years also give me strength and courage to keep on keeping on day after day, year after year.
 They have helped to give my daughter and grandchildren and me to keep our faith and have lifted our spirit and will to survive.